 3. Experience empowerment and music at ESSENCE

-4. Sample cuisines at the new Pythian Market
+4. Sample menus at new local restaurants

 5. Bust out your floaties and head to the pool

 In order to stave off the hot and humid climate, make a plan to recharge at a local pool.
 There are several public swimming pools around town (such as the Stallings St. Claude Recreation Center and the Whitney Young Pool).
 However, if you are looking for an upgrade, there are also several hotels around town (including Le Meridien, Ace Hotel, the Omni Royal Orleans) that allow non-guests to access their pools for a fee.
 Not quite sure what you are looking for?
-Try the more low-key pool at The Drifter, a recently opened hipster-style hotel, or the Country Club, the popular drag brunch spot in the Bywater.
+Try the more low-key pool at The Drifter, a hipster-style hotel, or the Country Club, the popular drag brunch spot in the Bywater.

 6. Get nostalgic and go to the movies

 On a hot or stormy summer day, while away an afternoon or evening at the movies.
 The Prytania Theater is perhaps the best known remaining single screen neighborhood movie theater in the city and can make for a nostalgic outing.
 The newer Broad Theater boasts four screens and a bar.
-The Orpheum Theater hosts a free summer film series with films including The Princess & the Frog (July 12) and Mary Poppins (July 26).

 9. Remember the storming of the Bastille on Bastille Day